-Section 2 - Conduct a preliminary review

-2.1.
-Secretariat reads all internal agency review reports relating to a case

-2.2.
-Secretariat assesses the presence and degree of system issues in a case

-2.3.
-Secretariat recommends a review categorisation level based off presence and degree of system issues identified in the preliminary reviews

-2.4.
-Secretariat notes the case's alignment with thematic issues identified across multiple cases referred to the Board

-2.5.
-Chairperson approves categorisation level and system issues identified in the preliminary review and notes potential upcoming thematic reviews that the case may be included within

-2.6.
-Each Board meeting includes the opportunity for the Board to question and revisit the categorisation level and system issues identified in preliminary review briefing notes
+Section 2 - Conduct a preliminary review 2.1.
+Secretariat reads all internal agency review reports relating to a case 2.2.
+Secretariat assesses the presence and degree of system issues in a case and lists those issues Conduct a 2.3.
+Secretariat recommends a review categorisation level based off presence and degree of system issues identified in the preliminary reviews preliminary review 2.4.
+Secretariat records the case's alignment with thematic issues identified across multiple cases referred to the Board • 2.5.
+Chairperson approves categorisation level and the system issues identified in the case assessment and notes potential upcoming thematic reviews that the case may be included within 2.6.
+Each Board meeting includes the opportunity for the Board to question and revisit the system issues identified and the case categorisation in case assessment briefing notes

-Conduct a preliminary review